 At the Arboretum, citizen science is not a new enterprise.
 For many years volunteers have helped address scientific questions through participation in local, regional, or global projects.
 Here are some examples:

 - Arboretum rangers, naturalists, and volunteer stewards monitor phenology following Aldo Leopold’s studies of 1935–46.
 This enduring practice provides valuable information about seasonal changes in plants and animals, and it continues to address questions about changing climate.
-In addition, Earth Partnership has phenology curriculum guides for educators.

 - Since 1988, bluebird nest monitoring has fostered and traced the recovery of American Bluebird populations.
 See the Bluebird Restoration Association of Wisconsin for information.